RADAR-base/MongoDb-Sink-Connector/README.md

 ## Reset
 To reset a connector running in `standalone mode` you have to stop it and then modify `name` and `offset.storage.file.filename` respectively inside `sink.properties` and `standalone.properties`

+## Contributing
+All of the contribution code should be formatted using the [Google Java Code Style Guide](https://google.github.io/styleguide/javaguide.html).
+If you want to contribute a feature or fix browse our [issues](https://github.com/RADAR-CNS/RADAR-MongoDB-Sink-Connector/issues), and please make a pull request.